Wagner Health Policy and Management Program Frequently Asked Questions

 - Customized (developed by a student and his/her faculty advisor, such as health information technology, long term care, public health, etc)

 Each of these specializations has a different set of required courses, although many courses are required for several specializations – click here to learn more about the requirements of each specialization.
-Most courses are four credit courses that meet 14 times during the semester, but we have recently redesigned the health curriculum to break some of these into two 2-credit courses (meeting 7 times during the semester), with only the first half often required.
+Most courses are three credit courses that meet 14 times during the semester, but we have recently redesigned the health curriculum to break some of these into two 1.5-credit courses (meeting 7 times during the semester), with only the first half often required.
 Our goal has been to reduce the number of required credits to give students more flexibility to take elective courses.

 For any required course, if you have had a comparable course at the undergraduate or graduate level, the requirement can be waived.
 In some instances, a student can take an exam to qualify for a waiver.
 We encourage students to waive classes where they feel comfortable that they already have strong knowledge and competencies since it allows more flexibility to take elective courses.
 However some students welcome the chance to "brush-up" on a topic, and forego the waiver.
 To learn more about waivers, click here.